DmitriBogdanov/UTL/docs/module_assertion.md

 When defined before including the header, this macro changes default assertion handler to throw [`std::runtime_error`](https://www.cppreference.com/w/cpp/error/runtime_error.html) instead of calling [`std::abort`](https://en.cppreference.com/w/cpp/utility/program/abort.html).

 **Note:** Similar effect can be achieved using a custom handler, this is mostly a convenience option.

+> ```cpp
+> #define UTL_ASSERTION_ENABLE_FULL_PATHS // declared by the user
+> ```

+When defined before including the header, this macro enables full filepath display in failed assertions.
+By default only filename is displayed.

+**Note:** Full filepath can be rather verbose when using build systems such as **CMake** due to their tendency to pass absolute paths to the compiler.

 ### Handler customization